 You've just been told your child has cancer or a blood disorder.
 You're feeling confused and scared.
 We understand.
 We'll work with you and take time to answer all of your questions.
-Place your trust in the cancer and blood disorders specialists in the MACC Fund Center, and you can be sure your child will get the best possible care.
+Place your trust in the cancer and blood disorders specialists in the MACC Fund Center for Cancer and Blood Disorders, and you can be sure your child will get the best possible care.

 What makes us different?